opicarelli/MovileNext3_Backend_MarcosPrado/README.md

 ## Introduction

-Create connection points for deliveries, opening possibilities for deliveries in regions that the customer does not have access to the establishment by standard rule (distance) of the application (eg: App iFood - Client Region A, Establishment Region B; Create a point A-B that enable the extension of ClientA-EstablishmentB);
+Create connection points for deliveries, opening possibilities for deliveries in regions that the customer does not have access to the establishment by standard rule (distance) of the application (eg: App iFood - Client Region A, Establishment Region B; Create a point (container) A-B that enable the extension of ClientA-EstablishmentB);

 The idea may expand:
  - Product type allowed in container
+ - Product temperature allowed in container
  - Product size allowed in container
  - Number of regions extension
  - Etc